Amund-Fremming/tero-app/Tasklist.md

 # Tasklist

+## Left off
+- Implementing Auth0 integration with AuthProvider
+- SilentLogin funciton is missing
+- Make some smart middleware or handler for when 401 or 403 with token attached, try getting a new token, then if the api fails again, display error, if not good
+- Cleanup
+    - move error handling out, return results?
+    - Need state for loggedIn?

+## Tasks
 - Funker ikke å gå inn på laget spill nå, feil i navigation
 - Description på gamebase i fe og be, + opdpater db